 What is the Best Audio Codec for Online Video Streaming?

-Equipped with this information, you’ll be able to make an informed decision about which audio codec to use for streaming live video.
+Armed with this knowledge, you’ll better understand which audio codecs to use for streaming live video.

 - What is an Audio Codec?